Er-neh/R-Studio-Project/README.md

 # R-Studio-Project
-Birmingham's Climate Analysis with Time series analysis using R
+Analysing Birmingham's climate through Time series analysis and Machine Learning

 In this project, we will provide a thorough analysis of weather data for Birmingham, a city in the United Kingdom, focusing on various meteorological parameters recorded over a one-month period.